Preserving wildlife populations

 for generations to come.

-Severn Wildlife Rescue started as a way to bring like minded people together, to enable passionate individuals to help protect our wildlife species in the UK.
+Severn Wildlife Rescue started as a way to bring like minded people together, to enable passionate individuals to help protect our bat and wildlife species in the UK.

 We started with just six experienced wildlife rehabilitators during the COVID- 19 pandemic in May 2020.
 During this period so many rescues were forced to close their doors to wildlife and the public due to the risk that we all faced to this virus.